Graeme Smith

 Graeme Craig Smith (born 1 February 1981) is a South African cricket commentator and former cricketer who played for South Africa in all formats.
 In 2003, he was appointed captain of the national team, taking over from Shaun Pollock.
-He held the position of test captain until his retirement in 2014.
+He held the position of Test captain until his retirement in 2014.
 At 22, he was appointed as South Africa's youngest ever captain.
-He was the most capped captain ever when he played his (personally not captained) 102nd test against England.
-He is considered as one of the greatest ever test captains of all-time having led South Africa to a record 54 test victories and under his captaincy South Africa was often highlighted as the best travelling team in the world.
+He was the most capped captain ever when he played his 102nd match against England.
+He is considered one of South Africa's greatest captains, having led South Africa to a record 54 Test victories.

 A tall, left-handed opening batsman, Smith is regarded as one of the greatest openers of all time.
-During South Africa's tour of England in 2003, he made double centuries in consecutive Test matches: 277 at Edgbaston, and 259 at Lord's.
-His 259 at Lord's still holds the record for being the highest score made by a foreign player at this prestigious venue.
-On 24 October 2013, Smith became the second South African and 12th overall to complete 9,000 runs in test cricket in his 112th test match.
+During South Africa's tour of England in 2003, he made double centuries in consecutive Test matches: 277 at Edgbaston and 259 at Lord's, the latter the highest score made by a foreign player at this venue.
+On 24 October 2013, Smith became the second South African and 12th overall to complete 9,000 Test runs in his 112th test match.
+His highest score in ODI cricket which was his 141 he made against England in the 2009 ICC Champions Trophy is also the highest score made by a South African at any tournaments.

 Known for the success of his opening partnership with Herschelle Gibbs, South Africa's most prolific ever opening partnership, Smith has the distinction of having been part of all four of South Africa's opening partnerships of over 300 runs: in three of them he was partnered by Gibbs, and in 2008 Smith added 415 for the first wicket with Neil McKenzie against Bangladesh, a world record opening partnership.
 On 3 March 2014, during the third Test against Australia, he announced his retirement from international cricket.

 He was also the overseas player and captain of the English side Surrey.
 He appeared in his 100th Test against England on 19 July 2012.
 He captained his 100th career Test match on 1 February 2013, against Pakistan, on his 32nd birthday.
 He's the only player to captain a side in 100 Tests.

-In September 09, 2022 Smith and Kallis announced partnerships with MCW as official ambassadors for cricket.

-Most recently, Graeme Smith has been appointed as the SA20 League Commissioner.
-The inaugural season kicks off on 10 January 2023. www.sa20.co.za.
+He was appointed the SA20 League Commissioner.